From meat-based eateries and vegan cafes, to craft beer halls and trendy brunch spots, these are the best restaurants in Edmonton, Canada.

 I’ve just returned from my first trip to Canada!
 I spent just under a week in Edmonton, Alberta.
 It’s the province that you might know is home to Banff and Jasper National Parks, but I was there with a whole other motive.
 I had six days and I fully intended to eat my way around the city.
 Tough challenge huh?

-So in no particular order, here are the places I had the pleasure of dining at, and a few top dishes to order when you visit!
+So in no particular order, here are the best restaurants in Edmonton, as well as a few top dishes to order when you visit!

 I went for the lifestyle bowl, which I’d describe as ‘quite possibly the healthiest thing I’ve ever eaten’… but don’t let that put you off, it was damn tasty too!
 It featured spiralised vegetables, quinoa, avocado, rice noodles and was topped with an oozing fried egg and a tangy lemongrass dressing.
 The Indian inspired buttered eggplant with paneer and chickpeas was another winner.